-IFRS 1 First-time Adoption of International Financial Reporting Standards Hedge Accounting by a First-time Adopter qualifying criteria for hedge accounting in paragraph 6.4.1(a), (b) and (c) of IFRS 9.
+Hedge Accounting by a First-time Adopter

+Paragraphs B5 and B6 of IFRS 1 have been amended to include cross-references to the qualifying criteria for hedge accounting in paragraph 6.4.1(a), (b) and (c) of IFRS 9.
 These amendments are intended to resolve the potential confusion arising from an inconsistency between the wording of IFRS 1 and the requirements for hedge accounting in IFRS 9.
-An entity shall apply the amendments for annual periods beginning on or after 1 January 2026.
-Earlier application is permitted.
+An entity shall